msaudagar/mermaidian/README.md

 - mermaidian is a set of Python functions that enable users to easily use Mermaid.js diagramming capabilities from Python.
 It provides a simple way to include custom theme variables in a dict form.
 Other image options can also be specified as key-value pairs in a dict.

+- Mermaidian enhances Mermaid.js by providing simple functions to add custom paddings, border and title to the diagrams returned from mermaid.ink.
+For IPython users, it also provides functions for  centralizing displaying of the diagrams.

 - The core Mermaid.js syntax is preserved, therefore most of the Mermaid.js documentation can be referred for syntax and configuration details.

 ## License